 Exams: This course will have three exams.
 Each exam will cover 4-5 topics.
-Exams will not be cumulative.
-They will be multiple choice.
+The first two exams will not be cumulative.
+The final exam will focus on the last third of the course but will also include the big ideas from the entire semester.
+Exam will be multiple choice.
 Exam questions will cover the material in live meetings, Voicethreads and textbook.
 Many questions will be based on questions asked in class and in homework questions.
+Review materials will be provided.

 Exam procedures: All exams are required.
-I will drop the lower of the first two exams.
-All exams will be co will be multiple choice.
-There will be one online exam.
+All exams will be multiple choice.
+There will be one online exam (not the final exam).
 If you have a technical difficulty with the exam, you will have a second opportunity to take and submit it.
 This option is only for technical issues.
 The second submission will be the submission that counts towards your grade.